siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Stream Processor
 * Window

 You can use one or more from above mentioned extension types and implement according to your requirement.

-You can find more information about these extension types under the heading 'Extension types' in this document.
+For more information about these extension types, see [Extension Types](#ExtensionTypes).

+To install and implement the siddhi-io extension archetype, follow the procedure below:

-* Run the following command
+1. Issue the following command from your CLI.

                 mvn archetype:generate
                     -DarchetypeGroupId=org.wso2.siddhi.extension.archetype